duttaditya18/learn-node-js/landing-blog-express/README.md

 This was made using [Express](https://expressjs.com/) and [Pugjs](https://pugjs.org) at the backend and a template provided by github.com/hdngr/treehouse-express-basics.
 Several Front End libiraries were used (See the `./src/public` folder).

 A basic API implementation was also done.
+(Check the `/api` route in `./app.js`)

+Blogs are rendered using the data from the `./src/mock/posts.json`.

 ### Instlallation: